awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-findKey.md

 Required: No

 **\-l**
 Finds keys with the specified label\.
 Type the exact label\.
-You cannot use wildcard characters or regular expressions in the `--label` value\.
+You cannot use wildcard characters or regular expressions in the `--l` value\.
 Required: No

 **\-id**